 The following types of energy facilities must have a site certificate from the Council before construction:

 - Electric power plants with a nominal electric generating capacity (see below) of 25 megawatts or more from thermal power, a combustion turbine power plant or a solar thermal power plant.

-- Electric power plants with an average electric generating capacity (see below) of 35 megawatts or more if the power is produced from geothermal, solar or wind energy at a single energy facility or within a single energy generation area.
+- Electric power plants with an average electric generating capacity (see below) of 35 megawatts or more if the power is produced from geothermal or wind energy at a single energy facility or within a single energy generation area.

 - Transmission lines of 230 kilovolts or more that are more than 10 miles in length and that are to be constructed in more than one city or county in the state.